Medical fitness to drive

 How to conduct a medical assessment

-All fitness to drive medical assessments undertaken by health professionals must be conducted according to the National Assessing Fitness to Drive guidelines on the Austroads website.
+All fitness to drive medical assessments undertaken by health professionals must be conducted according to the National Assessing Fitness to Drive guidelines on Austroads.

 The MVR has developed the medical assessment of fitness to drive (form L2) for use by health professionals when conducting: